-According to the description contained in this Annual Report, we currently have plans and strategies for the expansion and increase of our banking services outside of our foreign exchange and international payment transactions (which represent our main source of income).
-If these plans or strategies cannot be successfully completed, due to the financial environment or causes outside our control, they may bring a negative impact on our business, financial situation and operating results, which, in turn may affect our capability to liquidate our liabilities.
+According to the description contained herein, we currently have plans and strategies for the expansion and increase of our banking services outside of our foreign exchange and international payment transactions (which represent our main source of income).
+If these plans or strategies cannot be successfully completed, due to the financial environment or causes outside our control, it may bring a negative impact on our business, financial situation and operating results, which, in turn, may affect our capability to liquidate our liabilities.
 We cannot guarantee that we will successfully implement our expansion plans and strategies.

 Likewise, we currently have organic growth and integration strategies for the businesses that have been purchased in previous years.
-Constantly, we analyze other companies and businesses for possible acquisitions, in order to continue our inorganic expansion.
+We constantly analyze other companies and businesses for possible acquisitions, in order to continue our inorganic expansion.